 Mercedes installed small fuel warmers on these engines using engine coolant to warm up the fuel just before it enters the injection pump.
 The idea is great - especially in cold climates, but in moderate and warmer climates it is probably not needed.

-In this video Kent will demonstrate how to replace the front shocks in the chassis mentioned above.
+In this video Kent will demonstrate how to replace the REAR shocks in the chassis mentioned above.
+He will do this on the ground on his W124 coupe using a floor jack, jack stands, and hand tools.

-In this video Kent will demonstrate how to replace the front shocks in the chassis mentioned above.
+In this video Kent will demonstrate how to replace the FRONT shocks in the chassis mentioned above.
+He will do this on the ground using a floor jack, jack stands, and hand tools.

 This video will take you step by step through the process of using our glass polish kit with a multitool to remove those fine scratches from your windshield or rear hatch glass.
 It also works great for polishing the water and acid rain out of any glass, including shower doors!